Trump blasts CEOs for leaving his councils — and vows to replace them

-The head of the Alliance for American Manufacturing Tuesday became the fourth business leader to leave one of President Donald Trump's manufacturing advisory councils, saying it was "the right thing for me to do."
+Two more business leaders left one of President Donald Trump's manufacturing advisory councils Tuesday, including the head of the nation's largest labor federation.

-Scott Paul, who is also president of Keep it Made in the USA, joined the CEOs of Merck, Intel, and Under Armour, who left Monday in the wake of Trump's initial remarks following the racially charged violence in Charlottesville, Virginia.
+AFL-CIO President Richard Trumka and Alliance for American Manufacturing head Scott Paul joined the chief executives of Merck, Intel and Under Armour, who left Monday in the wake of Trump's initial remarks following the racially charged violence in Charlottesville, Virginia.

 Trump had unleashed a Twitter blast earlier in the day against the CEOs who left his Manufacturing Council and boasted that he would easily replace them.